 How Is Elbow Hyperextension Diagnosed?

-The team of orthopedists at OrthoNeuro combine physical exams and imaging studies to diagnose a hyperextension injury.
+The team of orthopedists at OrthoNeuro combines physical exams and imaging studies to diagnose a hyperextension injury.

 Your doctor will begin by reviewing your symptoms, lifestyle details, and medical history.
 They carefully examine your arm, feeling for inflammation, elbow deformity, and any other palpable signs of injury.